Coconut: Philippines

 The Philippines is the world's second-largest producer of coconuts.
-It was the world's largest producer for decades until a decline in production due to aging trees as well as typhoon devastation.
+It was the world's largest producer for decades until a decline in production due to aging trees as well as from typhoon devastations.
 Indonesia overtook it in 2010.
-It is still the largest producer of coconut oil and copra, accounting for 64% of the global production.
+It is still the largest producer of coconut oil and copra, accounting for 64% of global production.
 The production of coconuts plays an important role in the economy, with 25% of cultivated land (around 3.56 million hectares) used for coconut plantations and approximately 25 to 33% of the population reliant on coconuts for their livelihood.

-Two important coconut products were first developed in the Philippines, macapuno and nata de coco.
+Two important coconut products were first developed in the Philippines, Macapuno and Nata de coco.
 Macapuno is a coconut variety with a jelly-like coconut meat.
 Its meat is sweetened, cut into strands, and sold in glass jars as coconut strings, sometimes labeled as "coconut sport".
 Nata de coco, also called coconut gel, is another jelly-like coconut product made from fermented coconut water.

 India

 Traditional areas of coconut cultivation in India are the states of Kerala, Tamil Nadu, Karnataka, Puducherry, Andhra Pradesh, Goa, Maharashtra, Odisha, West Bengal and, Gujarat and the islands of Lakshadweep and Andaman and Nicobar.
 As per 2014–15 statistics from Coconut Development Board of Government of India, four southern states combined account for almost 90% of the total production in the country: Tamil Nadu (33.8%), Karnataka (25.2%), Kerala (24.0%), and Andhra Pradesh (7.2%).
 Other states, such as Goa, Maharashtra, Odisha, West Bengal, and those in the northeast (Tripura and Assam) account for the remaining productions.
 Though Kerala has the largest number of coconut trees, in terms of production per hectare, Tamil Nadu leads all other states.
 In Tamil Nadu, Coimbatore and Tirupur regions top the production list.
+The coconut tree is the official state tree of Kerala, India.

 In Goa, the coconut tree has been reclassified by the government as a palm (rather than a tree), enabling farmers and developers to clear land with fewer restrictions and without needing permission from the forest department before cutting a coconut tree.